bigdata-i523/hid233/notebook.md

 * 10/01/17 Update: hasn't watched any videos so far due to busy schedule, will continue after completion of Paper 1
 * 10/15/17 - 10/21/17 Read and watched all videos in the Big Data Use Cases Survey section
 * 10/22/17 - 10/28/17 Read and watched all videos in the Health Informatics Case Study and e-Commerce and LifeStyle Case Study section
-* 10/29/17 - 11/04/17 Will read and watch all videos in the Physics Case Study and Radar Case Study section
+* 10/29/17 - 11/04/17 Read and watched all videos in the Physics Case Study and Radar Case Study section
-* 11/05/17 - 11/11/17 Will read and watch all videos in the Sensors Case Study and Sports Case Study section
+* 11/05/17 - 11/11/17 Read and watched all videos in the Sensors Case Study and Sports Case Study section
-* 11/12/17 - 11/18/17 Will read and watch all videos in the Web Search and Text Mining section
+* 11/12/17 - 11/18/17 Read and watched all videos in the Web Search and Text Mining section

 # Practice